 Hawaiian has been flying planes since 1929 and never once had a fatal accident, making it, if our stats stand up, the longest functioning carrier to have never lost a passenger.
 It may have suffered two bankruptcies (1993 and 2003) but it has not compromised on safety.
 The airline began life flying light aircraft on sightseeing flights over O’ahu and today serves a number of Pacific destinations, including New Zealand, Australia, Asia and the US West Coast.

 Flying since 1995

 EasyJet has never had an accident.
-In fact, its history is so incident-free, it appears difficult to find any serious issue on one of its flights.
+In fact, its history is so incident-free, it's difficult to find any serious issues to have befallen one of its flights.

 Flying since 1985

 In 33 years of flying, the closest the carrier has come to a serious accident was in 2008 when an aircraft was forced to make an emergency landing in Rome after experiencing multiple bird strikes to the nose, wings and engines.
 It is believed the aircraft hit some 90 starlings.
 On landing, the left hand landing wheel collapsed and the plane made contact with the runway.
 The aircraft was damaged beyond repair and two crew and eight passengers were taken to hospital with minor injuries.

 Virgin-branded airlines have a remarkable safety record, with decades of accident-free travel between three carriers across many continents.
 Both Virgin Atlantic and Virgin Australia rank in the top 20 safest airlines in the world according to website AirlineRatings.com.